slmhastings/Penny-Blog/src/pages/blog/2021-03-22-real-women-real-budgets.md

 $300

-triple check this is the minimum payment, and that it covers interest – if it’s more than you need to pay, drop it down, for now
+triple check this is the **minimum payment**, and that it covers interest – if it’s more, drop it down to the min payment, for now (ONLY because you are negative, normally we'd want you paying ABOVE the minimum payment all-damn-day)

 \---

-Health Insurance
+Health Insurance*

 $300